n2cholas/n2cholas.github.io/_posts/2021-01-11-array-partition.md

 ## Hoare's Partition

 Lomuto's partition maintains two pointers that splits the array into three
-sections: less than or equal, greater, unexplored.
+sections: less than or equal, greater, and unexplored.
 Hoare's partition also maintains two pointers, but splits the array into less than or equal, unexplored, and greater.